Barbed wire beach defences. Details of screen shots from old films.

 I was a young child during the Second

-World War, and my parents took me to the seaside on rare occasions.
+World War, and my parents took me to the seaside only on very rare occasions.
 Presumably my father was on leave

 from the forces, or perhaps it was shortly